Powered by ProofFactor - Social Proof Notifications

 11. The relationship between impulsivity and engaging in digital aggression.

-12. Developing a cross-cultural framework for understanding and responding to online threats.
+12. Developing a cross-cultural framework for evaluating and responding to online threats.

 13. Researching the financial costs incurred by schools when dealing with severe online incidents.